KRMisha/Hivexplore/server/README.md

 ### Virtual environment

-Install the required packages with a virtual environment:
+Install the required packages with a virtual environment located at the project root:
 ```
 make venv
 ```

 The virtual environment must be activated once per shell session before running any command:
 ```
-# Unix:
-source .venv/bin/activate
+source ../.venv/bin/activate

-# Windows:
-.venv\Scripts\activate.bat on Windows
 ```

-To install new packages, add them to `requirements.txt` and run the following command (with the venv activated):
+To install new packages for the server, add them to `requirements.txt` and run the following command (with the venv activated):
 ```
 pip install -r requirements.txt
 ```